iggredible/Learn-Vim/ch09_macros.md

 ```

 Here's the breakdown of the command above:
-- `qa` starts recording a macro in the "a" register.
+- `qa` starts recording a macro in the "a register.
 - `0` goes to the beginning of the line.
 - `W` goes to the next WORD.
 - `~` toggles the case of the character under the cursor.